 Dr. Ullrich is board certified in rheumatology, and is a member of the American College of Rheumatology (ACR), American College of Physicians, Florida Medical Society, Florida Society of Rheumatology, Palm Beach County Medical Society, International Society for Clinical Densitometry (ISCD), and American Registry for Diagnostic Medical Sonographers (ARDMS).
 He is a Certified Clinical Densitometrist by the ISCD, and is Registered in Musculoskeletal Sonography by the ARDMS.
 He has an active role in the Osteoporosis Diagnostic and Treatment Center of South Florida, the RASF-Clinical Research Center, and the Free Arthritis Clinic of South Palm Beach County,

 Dr. Ullrich proudly serves as Affiliate Clinical Professor at Florida Atlantic University's Charles E. Schmidt College of Medicine, where he is a clinical preceptor for the medical students and internal medicine residents.
+He has received the Outstanding Preceptor for Foundations of Medicine award in recognition of his teaching.
 He maintains hospital privileges at Boca Raton Regional Hospital and Delray Medical Center.
 He has served on the Continuing Medical Education Committee for BRRH and the Grand Rounds Committee for FAU.
 He has published in the field of vasculitis and has presented his work at the ACR national meeting.
 He is also the author of two chapters in Rheumatology Secrets, 3rd Edition.

 When not at work, Dr. Ullrich cherishes his time with his family.